vileider/year3/dailylog.md

 I have found 2 APIs for data analysis.
 I just need to find one more.
 I sent 1 pull request for my private project, and I managed to resolve merging conflicts during Sunday's meeting.
 ### 18-20.9.2023
 In the last couple of days, I have been working on a school project related to reflection.
 I changed my concept, and I am now receiving data from a CSV file and displaying it on the screen.
 As for my portfolio project, I am currently focused on displaying data that describes past projects and presenting it in the right format within JSX components.
+### 21-27.9.2023
+"Over the past week, I've been diligently working on my non-trivial data project, and I successfully managed to create a proof of concept.
+I displayed two different datasets in the form of charts and could summarize what is presented on the screen.
+#
+In regard to my private project, I conducted a significant refactor and reorganized the catalog structure.
+On top of that, I implemented troubleshooting functionality.
+Whenever the application can't read data from the user, it will use default data, and the same goes for images.
+If the app cannot find images for the project, it will utilize default ones.
+Currently, I'm facing a semi-difficult rebase due to all these changes.